anmolvj/Boilerplate-react-redux-express-webpack/README.md

 This project provides a sample boilerplate code for quickly prototyping your own **React** web-app with preconfigured settings for **Express server and Webpack**.
 It includes an example of a simple counter app that uses **redux** for state management.

-Though ***redux*** might be an overkill for such a simple application, the project given a good idea of how all of these technologies work together in conjunction.
+Though ***redux*** might be an overkill for such a simple application, the project given a good idea of how all of these technologies work together.

 Feel free to use this project to kick start your React development using this ready to deploy boilerplate project.